 Seal B: The first documented uses of major seal B on woodblock prints are seven Fan Series designs and all three 36 Series designs published in installment three of those series in May 1934.
 The last documented use on a new woodblock print is on souvenir print SP1 in early 1947.
 Seal B is the predominate seal in edition I of the 36 Series (21 of 36 total designs), and occurs also in the later-carved designs of the Fan Series (36 of 180).
 All examples of seal B on new woodblock prints are believed to have been carved within the Seal B Period which extended from the beginning of the second quarter of 1934 through the final closure of the Rakusan studio in 1955.
 Seal B is also the most used seal on original paintings which were created during this period with currently twenty-three known examples.
 Seal B appears on most later edition 100 Series reprints, including all edition III examples and almost all later edition 36 Series reprints.
 Except for a very few examples of secondary use of seal B with souvenir prints, seal B is always a primary seal.

 Seal C: The first documented uses of major seal C on woodblock prints are eight Fan Series designs published in installment three of that series in May 1934 (or slightly earlier).
-The last documented use of seal C on a new woodblock print is a reduced-size version on one winter card WC1935 which was sent out for the winter holiday season in late 1935.
-The last full size versions of seal C on new woodblock prints are fourteen Fan Series designs published in installment twelve of that series in May 1935 (or slightly later).
+Seal C is the predominate seal of the Fan Series (103 of 180 total designs).
+The last full size versions of seal C appearing on new woodblock prints are fourteen Fan Series designs published in installment twelve of that series in May 1935 (or slightly later).
 All full size examples of seal C on new woodblock prints are believed to have been carved within the Seal C Period which extended from the last quarter of 1933 only through the first quarter of 1934.
-Many examples of seal C designs were held for up to a year or more after their wooden blocks were carved before publication.
-Seal C is also found on ten original paintings which, although not overtly dated, are believed to have been created during this same period or shortly thereafter.
-Minor seal D is best assigned to the Seal C Period.
+Many examples of seal C designs were held for up to a year or more after their wooden blocks were carved before the designs were actually published.
+Seal C is also found on ten original paintings which were created around this same period.

 Rakusan revived seal C as a secondary addendum placed within the image area on a single set of 100 Series prints between the late 1930s and the immediate postwar period.
 On these copies a secondary seal C has been added near a corner margin to otherwise normal edition I and edition II prints which already had primary signature and seal markings.